croepha/CRO-100/README.md

 This is a work-in-progress TIS-100 compatible computer, designed from the ground up from scratch, in a way that evokes contemporary ~1975 engineering.
 This include a circuit design for the computer, eventually some associated source code for the machine code assembler, and FLASH writing tool.

+This is a personal leisure project, and contributions here aren't welcome for at this time, but feel free to fork.
+I mostly put this on github so that people on my stream can use it as reference.

 # GOAL #